mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

 These APIs can provide anonymous access to their services, but in the real world often they must be authenticated.
 This means that once a user authenticates to an identity provider, an easy way to have a "single sign on" to dozens of microservices is needed.

-To add more complexity, a generic API implemented as microservice, could require information from another microservice|API and so on (API to API authenticated call).
+To add more complexity, a generic API implemented as microservice, could require information from another microservice or another API (API to API authenticated call).

 **At the times of the Active Directory integrated authentication, the solution was quite easy**: the developer turned ON the flag "authenticated user only" on IIS and all, magically, was secured but with the *classical* limitation of these old times: all machines must trust a common Active Directory (yes, the scenario can become more *inclusive* with trusted domains and forests but this is not the scope of this post).